gibatekpro/ToDo/README.md

 # ToDo
  A simple To-Do backend with APIs, using a local SQL database.

-Author: Gibah Anthony
+Author: Anthony Gibah

-Organization: Gibatekpro
+Developer: Gibatekpro

 ***